javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 - `name` is the property.
 - `strict` is true if `use strict` is in effect.

-The result of a property access `'.'` is a value of Reference Type.
+The result of a property access `user.hi` is not a function, but a value of Reference Type.
 For `user.hi` in strict mode it is:

 ```js
 // Reference Type value
 (user, "hi", true)
 ```

-When brackets `()` are called on the Reference Type, they receive the full information about the object and it's method, and can set the right `this` (`=user` in this case).
+When parentheses `()` are called on the Reference Type, they receive the full information about the object and it's method, and can set the right `this` (`=user` in this case).

 Any other operation like assignment `hi = user.hi` discards the reference type as a whole, takes the value of `user.hi` (a function) and passes it on.
 So any further operation "looses" `this`.